Bluehost vs. HostPapa – Popular Shared Hosting Compared

 Key Features

 HostPapa stands out with some attractive features.
-First up, their unlimited bandwidth and storage means you won’t have to constantly monitor your resource usage.
-Ever had that panic moment when you exceed your limit?
+First, their unlimited bandwidth and storage means you won’t have to monitor your resource usage constantly.
+Have you ever had that panic moment when you exceeded your limit?
 Not here.

-They also offer free domain registration for the first year, which is great if you’re just starting out.
-Security is a priority too, with a free SSL certificate included—because secure sites are all the rage.
+They also offer free domain registration for the first year, which is great if you’re starting.
+Security is a priority, too, with a free SSL certificate included—because secure sites are all the rage.

-What really enhances HostPapa’s service is their Website Builder tool.
-It comes with templates that help you whip up a professional-looking site in no time.
-Couple that with 24/7 customer support and you’re set to tackle any hosting hiccups that might arise.
+HostPapa’s service is enhanced by its Website Builder tool.
+It comes with templates that help you create a professional-looking site quickly.
+Couple that with 24/7 customer support, and you’re set to tackle any hosting hiccups that might arise.

 Pricing Plans

 Let’s get to the money talk.
 HostPapa’s pricing plans are where they shine, especially for small businesses.
-You can start with plans around $3.95 per month.
+You can start with plans for around $3.95 per month.
 Sounds good, right?
-They’ve got a clear pricing structure without the dreaded hidden fees that give you heartburn.
+They have a clear pricing structure without the dreaded hidden fees that give you heartburn.

 Performance Metrics